scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

-The default display options are held on a global tree structure similar in structure to the composite trees described in the previous section where the nodes now hold custom display options in the form of arbitrary collections of keywords.
+The default display options are held on a global tree structure similar in structure to the composite trees described in the previous section, but with nodes now holding custom display options in the form of arbitrary collections of keywords.
 In fact, these option trees also use labels and groups the same way as composite trees except they additionally support type-specific customization.
-For instance, you may specify a colormap options on the ``Image`` node of the tree that will then be applied to all Images.
+For instance, you may specify colormap options on the ``Image`` node of the tree that will then be applied to all ``Images``.
 If this chosen colormap is not always suitable, you can ensure that all ``Image`` elements belonging to a group (e.g ``group='Fractal'``) make use of a different colormap by overriding it on the ``Image.Fractal`` node of the tree.

-This global default tree is held on the ``Store`` object which can also hold display settings per object instance via the integer id attribute.
+This global default tree is held on the ``Store`` object which can also hold display settings per object instance via the integer ID attribute.
 This provides a highly flexible styling system, allowing the user to specify display options that apply to all objects of a particular type or only specific subsets of them.
 For instance, it is